BY Chief Mass Communication Specialist Brian Morales

 Commander, Navy Installations Command (CNIC) Public Affairs

-WASHINGTON – Commander, Navy Reserve Navy Installations Command (NR CNIC) held a change of command ceremony at the Forge Building, CNIC Headquarters, located on the Washington Navy Yard, D.C., Nov.
-17.
+WASHINGTON – Commander, Navy Installations Command held a change of command ceremony at the Forge Building, CNIC Headquarters, on board the Washington Navy Yard, D.C., May 29.

-Closing the ceremony, Mitchell addressed NR CNIC Headquarters for the first time as the commanding officer, praising Jackson for her time at the CNIC helm.
+Concluding the ceremony, Lindsey addressed CNIC Headquarters for the first time as the commanding officer, praising Jackson for her time at the CNIC helm.

 “I want to thank Vice Adm.
 Jackson for her superb leadership of the Shore Enterprise and a spectacular Navy career,” Lindsey said.
 “We all wish her the fairest of winds and the calmest of following seas.”